Understanding your CP06/CP06A notice | Internal Revenue Service

 Provide all necessary documentation within 30 days of the date printed on your notice.

-Please send all your documents at the same time and make sure your documents are easy to read to avoid confusion and processing delays.
-You have three options for sending your documents.
+Send all your documents at the same time and make sure they’re easy to read to avoid processing delays.
+You have three options for sending them:

-• Quickly and securely upload your completed Form 8692 and supporting documentation using Exam Reply.
+• Quickly and securely upload your completed Form 8962 and supporting documentation using the Document Upload Tool.

-• If you can’t upload your documentation digitally, you may fax your completed form and supporting documentation to 855-248-1866 using a standard fax machine or online fax service.
+• If you can’t upload your documentation digitally, fax your completed form and supporting documentation to 855-248-1866 using a fax machine or online fax service.
 Protect yourself when sending digital data by understanding the fax service’s privacy and security policies.

-• If you are unable to upload your documents digitally and are unable to fax your documents, please mail your documents along with the notice stub at the end of your notice to the address at the top of your notice.
+• If you can’t upload your documents digitally or by fax, mail your documents to the address at the top of your notice.

 What happens next